 Later in the morning, Krista developed some very dense pitikia on her feet after using the commode.
 That is usually a sign that her platelets are dangerously low, so we got her back in bed and had her rest until our afternoon office visit.

 I took advantage of the down-time to take care of some errands.
 JJ Gobel was coming down to donate platelets and brought down our mail and other stuff that Monica put together for us.
 I went to meet him at the blood bank.
 I didn't see him right off so I met with Jaime, who seems to run the place, to ask a few questions about delays we've seen.
 He says that there is at least a 48 hour delay to make a donation available for transfusion.
 Once the platelets are donated, a sample is shipped to Arizona for testing.
 That testing has to take place, even for donors who have given before.
-I eventually caught up with JJ, who was being interviewed by Julie who I had previously only known as a voice at the blood bank.
-There they are on the right.
-JJ ended up not being able to donate today, but I really appreciate the attempt and the delivery.
-Thank you!

 The next stop brought me to Jeanne Axelrod's house.
 She let me know that she loves doing laundry, and my laundry pile was getting to be pretty big.
 I wish I could have stayed longer, but I felt bad about leaving Krista alone for too long with her platelets being so low.
 Thanks Jeanne for helping out like that!